apepers/DiscoElysiumTwineMacros/README.md

 <<AddParagraph "Like this, as a free aside.">>

 <<PassiveSkill "Logic" "Easy" "Success">>
-<<AddParagraph "Or like this, as a check with a difficult and success or failure.">>
+<<AddParagraph "Or like this, as a check with a difficulty, and success or failure.">>
 <<PassiveSkill "Volition" "Legendary" "Failure">>
-<<AddParagraph "Currently you as the write specify success or failure - real dice rolls may be incoming, but not at the moment.">>
+<<AddParagraph "Currently you as the writer specify success or failure - real dice rolls may be incoming, but not at the moment.">>
 ```

-Remember that the PassiveSkill is setting the current speaker, so if after a skill check you return to a previously speaking character, you will need to use SetSpeaker again.
+Remember that the ```PassiveSkill``` is setting the current speaker, so if after a skill check you return to a previously speaking character, you will need to use ```SetSpeaker```again.

 ## AddOption
 The final macro is how we give the player options.
-The AddOption macro takes in the text to be displayed for the option, and the name of the passage that it should link to, like so:
+The ```AddOption``` macro takes in the text to be displayed for the option, and the name of the passage that it should link to, like so:
 ```
 <<AddOption "Move to the next part of the tutorial" "NextTutorialPassage">>
 <<AddOption "\"Remember, you need to escape double-quotes if this is spoken word!\"" "FriendlyReminderPassage">>